ZSaberLv0/ZFVimCmdMenu/README.md

     call ZF_VimCmdMenuShow()
     ```

-1. the above code would show the menu looks like this
+1. you may save the above code to file then `:source` it to see the demo,
+    which should looks like this:

     ```
-    choose by j/k or press key, confirm by enter
+    choose by j/k, confirm by press key or <enter>
     > (s)how sth
       e(x)ecute sth
     ```

+    the behavior should be same as [scrooloose/nerdtree](https://github.com/scrooloose/nerdtree)'s menu item

 # settings